chibiboba/JS-120/JS 129/JS 129 study guide.md

 ```

 - Functions are a kind of object: they are a compound type that has its own properties and methods.
+- Definition of **function**: a kind of object with properties and methods.

 ##### Summary